zubeydesisman/html-fundamentals-text-formatting-lab-seattle-web-102819/README.md

 ## Learning Goals

 1. Identify the most common text formatting tags
-2. Practice what we've learned by getting some content to appear on a web page
+2. Apply HTML concepts to display content on a web page

 ## Introduction